 As you know, over the last few years I’ve been doing some serious food reading.
-Not about cooking per se, but about nutrition, portion control, eating habits, our food source, government regulations on food, and the way marketers try to get us to buy stuff.
+Not about cooking per se, but about nutrition, portion control, eating habits, our food sources, government regulations on food, and the way marketers try to get us to buy stuff.
 It has been an education to be sure.

-Four books have had a tremendous impact in how I think about food:
+Some of the books that have had a tremendous impact in how I think about food include:

 - In Defense of Food by Michael Pollan